 Sometimes psychological symptoms are a side-effect of the treatment.
 Steroids for example can aggravate depression.
 Beta blockers prescribed to slow down your heart rate and to reduce anxiety if you are hyperthyroid can make some people feel tired, depressed, and mentally less alert.

-A thyroid disorder can also cause changes in appearance - for example, changes due to thyroid eye disease, weight gain or loss, or loss of hair - which can damage your self-esteem.
-People may ask awkward questions or stare, which can be distressing.
+A thyroid disorder can also cause changes in appearance - for example, changes due to thyroid eye disease, weight loss or gain, or loss of hair - which can contribute to feelings of low self-esteem or mood.

-Learning that you have thyroid cancer is a stressful event and you may feel bewilderment and loss of control.
+Learning that you have thyroid cancer is a stressful event.
 It is not unusual to have an emotional reaction before, during, or after treatment.
 Do talk to your doctor to check your thyroid medication is properly balanced.
 Finding a support group or talking with a British Thyroid Foundation volunteer can help you through this period.

 Forgetting to take your medication can also be a factor.
 Some people lose motivation when it comes to daily tablet-taking or attending clinics.
-Taking tablets irregularly can upset your hormone balance and aggravate the psychological symptoms.
+However, taking tablets irregularly can upset your hormone balance and aggravate the psychological symptoms.

 What about treatment?

 Fortunately, in the great majority of cases, psychological symptoms improve as the thyroid disorder is brought under control by treatment, if the thyroid is the cause of the problem.
-But this improvement may not be as rapid as you hope, and it is common for people to feel emotionally and mentally out of sorts for some time even after their blood tests return to normal.
-There are lots of people who can help.
-Rather than bottling up your fears you can:
+But this improvement may not be as rapid as you hope, and it is common for people to feel emotionally and mentally ‘not quite right’ or ‘out of sorts’ for some time even after their blood tests return to normal.
+There are lots of people who can help:

 - talk to your doctor